-At JA, we give young people the knowledge and skills they need to own their economic success, plan for their future, and make smart academic and economic choices.
-Our corporate and community volunteers deliver relevant, hands-on experiences that teach students from kindergarten through high school the basics of financial literacy, workforce readiness and entrepreneurship.
-JA programs empower students to make a connection between what they learn in school and how it can be applied in the real world and increase their understanding of the value of staying in school.
+At Junior Achievement, we give young people the knowledge and skills they need to own their economic success, plan for their future, and make smart academic and economic choices.
+Our business volunteers deliver relevant, hands-on experiences that teach students from kindergarten through high school the basics of financial literacy, workforce readiness, and entrepreneurship.
+JA programs empower students to make a connection between what they learn in school and how it can be applied in the real world, increasing their understanding of the value of staying in school.

 Indirect Public Support HelpIndirect public support represents revenue received through solicitation campaigns.
 This includes funding United Way and other federated fundraising organizations, but does not include donor designated contributions.